Global Wind Day: 2012

 Mexico, Chile, Israel, South Korea and South Africa.

 Global Wind Day 2012 gained the support of 18 GWD Ambassadors, who were joined by the Danish Presidency of the EU and the United Nations.
 Kandeh K. Yumkella, the Director-General of the United Nations Industrial Development Organization (UNIDO), and the leader of Secretary General Ban Ki-moon’s Sustainable Energy for All initiative said, ‘We need to double the share of renewable energy in the global energy mix by 2030.
 This can be achieved with significant contribution from wind energy, both grid connected and for small-scale decentralised systems.
 The ‘Global Wind Day’ on 15 June, does play a central role in contributing to the UNSG’s Sustainable Energy For All initiative through galvanising the much needed support for the wind energy industry from political leaders around the globe’.

 The ‘Wind in Mind’ photo competition saw 2,300 photos from over 40 countries submitted.

 2018

 For 2018, WindEurope and GWEC launched a global photo competition to capture the power of wind in the run up to Global Wind Day.

 2019

 For 2019, WindEurope and GWEC launched the international photo competition "Future Wind" in the run up to Global Wind Day.
 The competition received over 600 photos from more than 50 countries.

+2023

+For 2023 WindEurope and GWEC organised the "Old turbines new furniture" exhibition showcasing innovative designer furniture made from old wind turbine parts.